nhejazi/haldensify/paper/paper.md

 $Y(A_{\delta})$ is the potential outcome that would have been observed had the treatment taken the value $A_{\delta}$.
 Both @haneuse2013estimation and
-@diaz2018stochastic proposed classical substitution (G-computation), inverse probability weighted (IPW), and doubly robust estimators of a statistical functional $\psi$ that identifies this counterfactual mean under standard assumptions.
+@diaz2018stochastic proposed classical substitution (G-computation), inverse probability weighted, and doubly robust estimators of a statistical functional
+$\psi$ that identifies this counterfactual mean under standard assumptions.
 Doubly robust estimators of $\psi$ have been implemented in the `txshift` `R` package [@hejazi2020txshift-joss; @hejazi2022txshift-rpkg], used in the estimation of the causal effects of MTPs in vaccine efficacy trials [@hejazi2020efficient]; such estimation frameworks are usually necessary in order to take advantage of flexible estimators of nuisance parameters.